 The Choir’s membership is currently around 50 and we have represented the town of Beverley at some of the Country’s most prestigious venues, including the Royal Albert Hall, London (on several occasions), Bridgewater Hall and the MEN Arena, Manchester, also the Royal Philharmonic Hall, Liverpool.
 We have also sung on several occasions in Beverley’s twin town of Lemgo, Germany.

 We support each year a specific charity, alternately the Chairman’s or the President’s Charity.
-President Andrew Eastwood’s chosen charity for the choir year July 2016-July 2017 is “Hornsea Inshore Rescue”, to raise funds for which we staged a joint concert with Mansfield MVC in Toll Gavel on Friday 2 June 2017.
+President Andrew Eastwood’s chosen charity for the choir year July 2016-July 2017 was “Hornsea Inshore Rescue”, for which we raised £1640 at a joint concert with Mansfield MVC in Toll Gavel on Friday 2 June 2017.
 Chairman Terry Lynn’s charity for the year 2017-18 is the Yorkshire Air Ambulance.